 Mentoring Program: The 1L Mentor Program matches first-year students with alumni volunteers in the city where they want to live and in the practice area they are considering.
 Mentors serve as informal advisors between students’ first- and second-year summers.

-Judging Oral Advocacy: Competitions Hundreds of students participate in four in-house competitions: Negotiations (early autumn), Mock Trial (late autumn), Client Counseling (late winter), and Moot Court (spring).
+Judging Oral Advocacy Competitions: Hundreds of students participate in four in-house competitions: Negotiations (fall), Client Counseling (fall), Mock Trial (fall in 2021), and Moot Court (spring).
 Alumni from all career areas are needed to judge these competitions.

 INVEST IN OUR FUTURE